samcarter/ltx-talk/README.md

-# `xbeamer` - A LaTeX class for producing presentations
+# `ltx-talk` - A LaTeX class for producing presentations

 ## NOTICE